ManiaDotNet/ServerController/README.md

 </methodCall>
 ```

-For a method with parameters, it seems to be (formatting added by me):
+For a method with parameters, it would be (formatting added by me):

 ``` XML
 <?xml version="1.0" encoding="utf-8" ?>